-This article includes information about how CBD drug test work and what to watch out for.
+This article includes information about how CBD drug test works and what to watch out for.

-Whether you are taking CBD as a medicine or as a health supplement, the last thing you want to do to test positive for an illegal substance in a drug test.
+Whether you are taking Cannabidiol as a medicine or as a health supplement, the last thing you want to do to test positive for an illegal substance in a drug test.
 Whether your job does randomised drug tests or you just want to be safe, here's what to expect.
-This information will give you peace of mind, before taking CBD products.
+This information will give you peace of mind, before taking any CBD product.

-CBD won’t make you fail a drug test because there is no such thing as a CBD drug test in the UK.
+Cannabidiol won’t make you fail a drug test because there is no such thing as a CBD drug testing in the UK.
 CBD is legal in the UK and you will not be tested for it.
 But, that does not mean that you are in the clear.

 CBD is derived from cannabis which is illegal in the UK.
-While there may not be a CBD drug test, there is a cannabis drug test.
+While there may not be drug testing, there is a cannabis drug test.
 However, CBD consumption will not get you 'high'.

 THC, like CBD, is a cannabinoid present in cannabis.
 However, THC is the intoxicating constituent of cannabis, used for its ability to get the user ‘high’.